JoniGG/JustUp-MQL-Framework/README.md

     </a></p>

-# JustUp-MQL-Framework
+# JustUp-MQL-Framework v2
 The official Just Up Corporation's framework for Metaquotes Language 4 &amp; 5.

 # Wiki
-See the full wiki at [Github](https://www.github.com/justupcorp/JustUp-MQL-Framework/wiki) for getting a deep undertanding of how to use it.
+_It will be made soon!_

 ## Libraries List <br>
 Below will be listed all the libraries list and a short description of what does them do. <br>
 ### Classes <br>
 Here are the libraries that have multiple methods and which code is based on the class sintax. <br>
 - CDiscord - Allows sending message to discord.
-- CFiles - Allows handling files very easy.
 - CLogsFile - Allow handling logs files with pre-defined structures.
 - CNewCandle - Allows handling the new candle event
 - CScreenshot - Allows handling the chart screenshot task
 - CTelegram - Allows sending message to a telegram channel.
+- CTextFiles - Allows handling text files.

 ### Dictionaries <br>
 Here are the libraries that allow you to get an string value from another value given in other type of variable. <br>
 - Alphabet - Allows working with the characters position within the english alphabet
 - Error Descriptions - Return the description from a given error code/definition
 - Time Related: Dictionary that works with the library with the same name on the enumerators.
+- Prop Firms: Dictionary that have all the prop firms servers.
+- KeyboardKeys: Dictionary that allow you to know what keyboard key was pressed from the lparam of the OnChartEvent() function.

 ### Enumerators <br>
 Here are the libraries that contains enumerators.
 Very useful to use on the *input* or *extern* variable for a better user friendly setup. <br>
 - Time Related: A library that makes more user-friendly the extern/input variables related to time.
-- File Type: An enumerator with supported time files.

 ### Functions <br>
 Here are the functions that are by itself, with no relation to other functions.
 A function per library.<br>
-- getLot() - Return the lot size based on a given risk and stop loss distance in pip
+- GetLots() - Return the lot size based on a given risk and stop loss distance in pip
+- LoginToAccount() - Login to a given account automatically.
+- SetAutoTrading() - Set the auto trading mode on or off.

 ### Packages <br>
 Here are the libraries that contains function packages.
 Are functions that have a relation between them but without a class syntax. <br>